danse-inelastic/pyre/docs/pyreOverview.rst

 Pyre: an application framework
 ==============================

 The pyre framework is a Python-based system for constructing applications.
 Applications consist of a top level application component and a set of lower level components.
 The framework performs services such as instantiating components, configuring them, and cleaning up.
 A pyre component is the basic chunk of code managed by the pyre framework.
-Components contain a unit of functionality, whether one class or many, which requires certain settings before runtime.
+A component contains a "unit of functionality", whether one class or many, which requires certain settings before runtime.
 A component may in turn pass settings to a subcomponent and so on.
-The power of pyre is in taking an arbitrarily long, complex, interrelated set of configurations in a pyre script and being able to sort them out and pass them to all the underlying subcomponents so that they are configured in the correct order and dependencies stay satisfied.
+The power of pyre is in taking an arbitrarily long, complex, interrelated set of configurations and being able to sort them out and pass them to all the underlying subcomponents so that they are configured in the correct order and dependencies are satisfied.

 As the component "unit of functionality" is left undefined, it is up to the pyre architect to decide at what level they would like to divide their code into components.
 Some may choose to create entire computational engines as components that can be swapped in and out based on a user's preferences.
 Others may elect to fine-grain the component nature of their engines, such as creating components for a forcefield within a physics engine that can be altered at configuration time, or even the individual forcefield components.